-Inception Report - The key features of the KAP need to be documented here.
-Work plans should also show how and when the additional KAP information needed will be collected.
+Inception Report - The key features of the KAP information need to be documented here.
+Work plans should also show how and when the additional KAP information will be collected.

-MTR - By the MTR, the KAP information should have been gathered from the various communication stakeholders, analysed and taken into account when writing the MTR version of the CP.
-For Uptake Promotion projects answering this question will be major activity in the first half of the project.
-The synthesis of this work needs to identify the main features of the information and show that the decisions on the CP for the remainder of the project are appropriate to the context.
+MTR - By the MTR, the KAP information should have been gathered from the various communication stakeholders and analysed.
+A synthesis of this work needs to be made for the mid-term review CP.
+It should identify the main features of the KAP and show that they have been taken into account in decisions on the CP.
 If the synthesis does not show this then the MTR will request the project to provide additional material to show that the KAP has been adequately established.
+This will include logframe revisions to firm up Output level OVIs (relating to stakeholder interaction).

-Part 2: Examples
+Part 2: Examples:

 Table 7 Example of KAP table.
 Adapted from NRSP assignment PD 124

-Table 8 Overview of the information needs of the stakeholder institutions collected
+Table 8 Overview of the information needs of the stakeholder institutions ...

-through interviews.

-Part 3 Resources: 2, 5, 6

-Q6 What are the objectives of communicating about the research products to the communication stakeholders (i.e. what might they want to be able to do once the project has communicated with them)?
+What are the objectives of communicating about the research products to the communication stakeholders (i.e. what might they want to be able to do once the project has communicated with them)?

-Answering Q3, Q4 and Q5 will have led to some prioritisation within the communication stakeholder/research product combinations.
-Identifying the communication objectives for each research product in relation to a specific communication stakeholder/group of stakeholders will help you to identify the preferred communication materials (see Q7).
+Answering Q3, Q4 and Q5 will have led to some prioritisation within the communication stakeholder by research product combinations.
+Identifying the communication objectives for each research product in relation to a specific communication stakeholder/group of stakeholders will help project teams to identify the preferred communication materials (see Q7).

-Proposal - The communication objectives will enable you to define the project output OVIs in the logframe, they may also help identify purpose level OVIs.
+Proposal - The communication objectives will enable project teams to define the project output OVIs and possibly certain product specific MoVs in the logframe.